kassandry/freebsd-dtrace-tools/README.md

 # zfstxgsyncbytes.d

 Track the amount of outstanding dirty data within your storage pool to know which way to adjust zfs_dirty_data_max.
+Requires the name of your zpool as a command line argument

 ## Example:
     ./zfstxgsyncbytes.d zroot